 A few months ago I spent a day testing different weights in my panniers to determine how those differences would affect my travelling speed.
-On one test run I decided to use front instead of rear panniers, and realised there was a speed difference.
-It worked out to be around five minutes on a hilly 100km ride, or the equivalent of carrying five less kilograms.
+On one test run, I decided to use front instead of rear panniers and realised there was a speed difference.
+It worked out to be around five minutes on a hilly 100km ride or the equivalent of carrying five fewer kilograms.

 I used an outside velodrome in Melbourne (AUS) as my testing ground.
 The velodrome is precisely 320.622m long and actually has one metre of up and down for every lap.
 There was a slight breeze coming from the south but it didn’t seem to change throughout the day.

 The bike I used was my Surly Long Haul Trucker touring bike.
 It weighs precisely 15kg and has Schwalbe Marathon Mondial 40mm tyres installed.
 I fitted a Stages power meter crank arm to keep my effort of 200w in check.
 I wore casual clothes, as that is generally my preference on a bike tour.

 I tested four different bag configurations on the velodrome.
 I used Ortlieb Back-Roller Plus 21L panniers for both the front and rear pannier testing.
 When testing both front and rear sets, I used the Back-Rollers on the rear rack and added some Sport-Rollers to the front.
 My bikepacking kit consisted of a Revelate 12L seatpack, half frame bag, top tube bag and handlebar harness with drybag.
 The overall weight for all setups was identical.

 All of my tests runs had a rolling start and were conducted in the same gear from start to finish.
 My power fluctuated up a little on one side of the velodrome, and down on the other, presumably due to the elevation changes.